ChavhanSwati/Project1_Wikipedia/README.md

 ## INTRODUCTION :

 This analysis consists of using Big Data tools to answer the question about datasets from Wikipedia.
+There are a series of analysis questions, answered using Hive and MapReduce.
-Tools are based on context for each question.
+Tools used are based on context for each question.